Driving license in the Philippines

 A driving license in the Philippines is required before a person is allowed to drive a motor vehicle in the Philippines.
 It is issued by the Land Transportation Office (LTO) and is mandated by the Land Transportation and Traffic Code (Republic Act No. 4136) passed on June 20, 1964.

+However the first driver's licenses were issued under Legislative Act No. 2159 which was passed on February 6, 1912.

+Types

+Back of an LTO Driver's License.